 Knowing and understanding the different methods and local regulations for sorting and disposal of plastic is an important factor when discussing sustainability and plastic.

-Also known as the waste hierarchy, ‘the 3 R’s’ : reduce, reuse and recycle, have become a guidance for sustainability when it comes to waste management, with some even adding a fourth ‘R’: refuse.
+The 3 R’s: reduce, reuse and recycle, have become a guidance for sustainability when it comes to waste management, with some even adding a fourth ‘R’: refuse.

 While legislation around the world aims to reduce the use of plastic and thereby plastic waste, the issue of what to do with the existing plastic once it has been used remains.
 One of the preferred methods is to increase plastic recycling rates, while others use plastics made from alternative renewable or biodegradable materials.